AstarNetwork/astar-docs/docs/learn/zkEVM/faq.md

 ### What is Astar zkEVM’s gas option?

-sETH is the gas token on Astar zkEVM testnet.
+We will use ETH as the gas token on Astar zkEVM testnet.

 ### Does Astar zkEVM use a ZK-Rollup architecture?
 Why so?